FAC-Sixteen/Week-1-project-JASH/README.md

     It also includes
     * a header with our slogan so that the client can immediately get a concise description of what we have to offer, and
     * a fixed navigation burger so that the client can easily navigate between the three sections.

+We mainly pair programmed, alternating pairs to work on different sections.
+We also ended up using a lot of git to combine the different features we all worked on.

+#### What did we learn?
+    * Inspect things!
+Using inspect allowed us to see why some things were in the wrong place (eventually).
+    * HSL colour values are awesome.
+    * CSS variables.

+#### What would we improve?
+    * Fix mobile form alignment
+    * Add click/focus functionality to burger menu
+    * Make logo link to top